 Zaha Hadid Design’s collaboration with Japanese furniture manufacturer Karimoku marks a beautiful fusion of craftsmanship, technology and bold design vision.
 In the Seyun Collection, Lead Designer Johanna Huang explains, that the partnership aimed to marry the fluid, signature aesthetics of Zaha Hadid with Karimoku’s expertise in wood and sustainable design.
-The Jury Winner for Residential Furniture in this year’s A+Product Awards, the project combines digital tools with centuries-old craftsmanship to create furniture that feels both timeless and progressive.
+A Jury Winner for Residential Furniture in last season’s A+Product Awards, the project combines digital tools with centuries-old craftsmanship to create furniture that feels both timeless and progressive.

 How did the Seyun collection come about?
 How did the collaboration with the manufacturer start?